You are here

 Answer

 Yes.
-You only need to address the services marked with an “X” in Section B. These should be addressed in your narrative statement with a price form.
+You only need to address the services marked with an “X” in Section B.

 Q: